Marko-Shevchuk/testing_automation/magento/user_stories.md

 **When**: The user clicks on the "Download" for a downloadable product.

-**Given**: The remaining downloads count is greater than zero.
+**Given**: The remaining download count is greater than zero.

-**Then**: Downloading begins and the remaining downloads count is updated.
+**Then**: Downloading begins and the remaining download count is updated.

 ### Scenario 1.3f - Order product from Wish list:
 **Given**: The user is on the "My Wish List" subpage.